Hi, it’s Tani from the Kamiuma store.

 (Since it’s got a top tube in a bit higher area compared to “Step-thru”, it’s called “Step-over”.)

-I was like “Is this A. Homer Hilsen with more angled head tube?”.
+My initial thoughts were, “Is this A. Homer Hilsen with more angled head tube?”.

 ・・・

-I found these descriptions in their mail magazine.
+I found these descriptions in their newsletter.

 -By ditching drop bar specific design, we were able to lengthen the front center (the distance from the crank axle to the front wheel axle) which makes room for bars that sweep back, improves the handling of the bike, and stretches out the wheelbase for a smoother ride.